 The units generally vest in three years from the date of the award and are distributed in shares of common stock.
 If an executive officer voluntarily terminates employment before the units vest, the stock units are forfeited and the executive officer receives a cash payment equal to the lesser of the cash that was invested or the fair value of the share units on the day of termination.
-Mr. Nye deferred the maximum of 50% of his 2020 cash bonus in stock units.
+Mr. Nye deferred 35% of his 2021 cash bonus in stock units.

-The mandatory contribution requirement directly links a portion of executive officer compensation to shareholder returns.
+The contribution directly links a portion of executive officer compensation to shareholder returns.
 The vesting aspect, combined with the yearly stock purchase requirement, creates continuous overlapping three-year cycles, which encourage executive officer retention and provide a continuous link of a significant portion of executive officer compensation with shareholder return over the long-term to reward these executive officers in line with our shareholders when our stock price increases.

-2020 Long-Term Incentive Compensation Overview
+2021 Long-Term Incentive Compensation Overview